nemoneph/SyliusSipsPlugin/README.md

 # DO NOT USE THIS VERSION FOR PRODUCTION

-Just a example for SIPS working in dev.
+Just an example for SIPS working in dev.